Ryōgoku Kokugikan: Sumo

 For its first tournament, the Ryōgoku Kokugikan was visited by Emperor Shōwa.
 It was the first time Tenran-sumo was performed on the first day of the first tournament of the year.
 The January 1985 tournament also marked a milestone in Sumo as yokozuna Chiyonofuji achieved a while yokozuna Kitanoumi (who had been yokozuna for 10 years) announced his retirement on the third day of the tournament after three consecutives defeats.

 Since its completion, the Ryōgoku Kokugikan is the place where every Tokyo tournaments are held in January, May and September.
 The arena also holds other sumo related events such as retirement ceremonies, known as danpatsu-shiki, where sekitori-ranked wrestlers ritually cut their topknot in a long and solemn ceremony.
 Only sekitori with at least 30 tournaments in the top division can qualify for a ceremony at the Kokugikan, other wrestlers usually perform the ceremony at hotels or in their stable.
 Kanreki dohyō-iri ceremonies, where former yokozuna celebrate their sixtieth birthday during a particular yokozuna dohyō-iri ceremony, are also usually held at the Kokugikan.

 The Kokugikan also holds sumo events for boys such as the Goodwill Sumo Tournament, and high-school championships, such as the National Junior High School Sumo Tournament.
-The arena also regularly hold the All Japan Sumo Championships (Japan Sumo Federation main event) and Hakuhō Cup (a children's sumo event).
+The arena also regularly hold the All Japan Sumo Championships (Japan Sumo Federation main event) and until 2025, the Hakuhō Cup (a children's sumo event), where it was moved because of the former yokozuna's departure from the Japan Sumo Federation and prohibition of women's sumo in the venue.
 Also, prior to each Tokyo tournaments, willing wrestlers will meet in joint training in the training room of the Sumo School for four to six days.
 These trainings are usually in presence of the press and oyakata.
 Finally, the public broadcast company NHK hold in the Kokugikan its own Sumo event, called the NHK Welfare Sumo Tournament (NHK福祉大相撲, Enu Eichi Kei Fukushi Ōzumō).
 Taking place each February, this charity event has been held since 1966.
 It takes the form of a festival where traditional jungyo activities are performed (sumo wrestlers songs, yokozuna's tsuna exhibition, makuuchi bouts).
 The profits are donated to social care institutions across the country.